 Xiaomi was confirmed to be working on a Mi Pad tablet in October 2017 via a company executive, and after half-a-dozen months we see the device’s next flicker of news.
 Firmware files were obtained by a Xiaomi tablet with Snapdragon 660, and developers think it is the Xiaomi Mi Pad 4.

-They as well points out about the big battery capacity that’s of 6,000mAh, something you won’t find in today’s smartphones but tablets, at least so far.
+They as well point out the big battery capacity that’s of 6,000mAh, something you won’t find in today’s smartphones but tablets, at least so far.
 The default density screen setting is another indication that it is the next Pad device from Xiaomi.
 Lastly, Xiaomi’s Android tablets have this far belonged to its Mi Pad series, and the new upcoming device could be the successor to Mi Pad 3.

 The Snapdragon 660 SoC will be clocked at 2.0 GHz.
 No info yet on RAM or storage is yet revealed, and Mi Pad 4 may not have a microSD card slot either, considering Xiaomi’s non-standard configuration.